SHogenboom/BourdonVosTest/README.md

 <H3 id="scenario"> Scenario </H3>

 The BVT is administered by an `Experiment Leader` to a child aged 6 - 17 with (un)diagnosed attention deficits.
 Therefore, the O-BVT serves two audiences: the `Experiment Leader` and the `Participant`.
 The `Participant` is merely pre-occupied with crossing out any figure that contains 4 dots (leaving 3 and 5 dot figures untouched).
 To do so, the `Participant` needs to comprehend how to perform the task while on the computer.
 The `Experiment Leader` aims to determine if the `Participant`'s continued attention levels matches that of his/her peers.
 Therefore, the `Experiment Leader` normally (in the BVT) has to instruct the `Participant`, record reaction times, and compute total scores.
 In the O-BVT, this will all be done by the software, thereby significantly decreasing the time and effort it costs an `Experiment Leader` to administer the Bourdon Vos paradigm.
+The `Experiment Leader` is only tasked with entering the `Participant`'s demographics.

 [*top*](#top)